vlabella/GLE/README.md

 	Visit [ghostpdl GitHub page](https://github.com/ArtifexSoftware/ghostpdl) and clone the repo or download and unpack the source code.
 Only the ghostpdl headers are needed to build GLE.
 So building ghostpdl is not required.

-2. Run cmake in the gle directory
+3. Run cmake in the gle directory

 	```
 	cmake -B build -S src
     -DCMAKE_TOOLCHAIN_FILE=VCPKGROOT/scripts/buildsystems/vcpkg.cmake
-        -DCMAKE_BUILD_TYPE=Release
         -DVCPKG_TARGET_TRIPLET=x64-windows-release
         -DGHOSTPDL_ROOT=/path/to/ghostpdl
         -DGLE_EXAMPLES_LIBRARY_PATH="/path/to/gle-library"